LukeAnglin/WebApp/categories/Happiness/Advocate.md

 ## Fighting fire with Love

+### Don't be a Barbarian

 This reminds me of one of Randy's services on how we must not use Earthly methods to fight spiritual warfare.

 > You can fight barbarians without becoming one
 > -- **Theophilus**

+### Jews and Pilate

+When Pilate mounted Caesar images over the holy Temple, the Jews offered their necks.
+Pilate backed down.
+No blood, mission accomplished.

 ## What is true?